Chinese ATV Won’t Start – Troubleshooting Guide

 Air is the final of an engine’s three essential components to start and run.

 • Make sure the air filter is clean and not clogged.
-Clean (if it’s a serviceable foam type filter) or replace it and remove any debris, such as leaves, from the air filter box.
+Clean (if it’s a serviceable foam-type filter) or replace it and remove any debris, such as leaves, from the air filter box.

-• Also, look for cracks in the carburetor intake boot which could cause too much air to be drawn into the cylinder.
+• Also, look for cracks in the carburetor intake boot, which could cause too much air to be drawn into the cylinder.

 • Look for damaged or disconnected vacuum hoses.

 • If all else fails, check for compression by doing a leak-down test.
 If you don’t know how to do this or don’t have the tools, your best bet will be to take the bike to a mechanic.
-Lack of compression is usually caused by a mechanical failure with the cylinder, piston, or valves.
+Poor compression is usually caused by a mechanical failure with the cylinder, piston, or valves.

 Haavard Krislok